SofanaAlfuhaid/build-blockchain-based-material-traceability-system-in-the-construction-industry/README.md

 - jq - v1.6

-Here some useful instructions to run the blockchain network, more explanation and a demo will be added soon.
+### Here some useful scripts to run the blockchain network, more explanation and a demo will be added soon.

 ### channel list
 peer channel list